AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 >
 > …
 >
-> What the impenetrable omnipotence of bureaucracy harbours is divine enjoyment.
+> What the impenetrable omnipotence of bureaucracy harbors is divine enjoyment.
 >
 > **Slavoj Žižek** in *The Pervert’s Guide to Ideology*